TheREALCleo/Multi-Model-EEG-Seizure-Prediction/README.md

 9. **Zero Crossings (zcross)**: Counts the number of times the signal crosses zero.
 10. **Energy**: Represents the total power of the signal.
 11. **Root Mean Square (RMS)**: A measure of the signal's magnitude.

+### Hjorth Parameters
+12. **Activity**: Represents the variance of the signal, indicating signal power.
+13. **Mobility**: Measures the frequency content of the signal by comparing the variance of the first derivative to the original signal.
+14. **Complexity**: Indicates the structural complexity of the signal by comparing second and first derivative mobilities.

+### Temporal Features
+15. **Line Length**: Sum of absolute differences between consecutive points, representing signal variability.

 ### EEG Channels
 Features are extracted for the following channels: